tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The dimensional analog model uses an efficient generic purpose multi-dimensional mathematical function API.
 The analog model represents signal spectral power density [W/Hz] as a 2-dimensional function of time [s] and frequency [Hz].

 The API provides primitive functions (e.g. constant function), function compositions (e.g. function addition), and allows creating new functions either by implementing the required C++ interface or by combining existing implementations.
-Here are some example functions provided by the API:
+Here are some example functions provided by the above API:

 Primitive functions: